Johns Hopkins All Children's Hospital Stem Cell & Bone Marrow Transplant

 • Haploidentical transplant: Finding a perfect match — from a sibling or the donor registry — is not always possible.
 A haploidentical transplant means that a blood or bone marrow donor is a 50 percent match.
 The donor is usually a parent or sibling.
 This approach gives patients more options for finding a suitable donor and having a successful transplant.

-How to Find or Become a Bone Marrow Donor
+How to Become a Bone Marrow Donor

 Contact Us